Ian Burton BSc(Hons)(Psych) FRGS MBPsS MBACP

 I believe it is never too late to change.

 Training, qualifications & experience

-I qualified as a counsellor in 2003.
-I have a BSc(Hons) degree in Psychology and a wpf accredited Diploma in Psychodynamic Counselling.
+With a BSc(Hons) degree in Psychology, I went on to train as a therapist with the wpf and graduated with a BACP Accredited Diploma in Psychodynamic Counselling.
+I have been providing counselling/psychotherapy since 2000.
 I am a Registered Graduate Member of the British Psychological Society (MBPsS) and on the Accredited Register of the Professional Standards Authority as a Registered Member of the British Association for Counselling and Psychotherapy (MBACP).
 I also have an Enhanced Government Disclosure and Barring Service (DBS) Certificate.

-I observe the standards set out in the BACP Ethical Framework for Good Practice in Counselling and participate in regular, ongoing Continuing Professional Development.
+I observe the standards set out in the BACP Ethical Framework for the Counselling Professions and participate in regular, ongoing Continuing Professional Development.

 Over the years I have combined my work with a range of voluntary work.
-Latterly I have been working as a volunteer counsellor for a local not-for-profit organisation.
-During the ‘90s, I was a trainer and volunteer for the Samaritans and an Appropriate Adult with Surrey Probation Service.
-I have also worked in a Day Centre for adults with learning difficulties and had the privilege of working with terminally ill patients and their families in a hospice.
+I am currently a volunteer with Hampshire Children Services working with Children in Care.
+Prior to this, I was a voluntary therapist for a Not-for-Profit counselling service.
+During the ‘90s, I was a trainer, supervisor and volunteer for the Samaritans and an Appropriate Adult with Surrey Probation Service.
+I have also worked in a Day Centre for adults with learning difficulties and had the privilege of working closely with patients and their families in a hospice.

 Areas of counselling I deal with

 - Anorexia nervosa